Indo-Pacific strategy of South Korea

 South Korea's Indo-Pacific strategy is a comprehensive strategy that encompasses the economic and security spheres of Indo-Pacific countries.
 Announcing the strategy, South Korea said, "While strengthening the rules-based international order, which is conducive to a stable and prosperous Indo-Pacific, we will work towards a regional order that enables a diverse set of nations to cooperate and prosper together."

-President Yoon Suk Yeol emphasized the importance of the Indo-Pacific at an Republic of Korea-ASEAN Summit in November 2022, saying, "Peace and stability in the Indo-Pacific region directly affect our survival and prosperity."
+President Yoon Suk Yeol emphasized the importance of the Indo-Pacific at a Republic of Korea-ASEAN Summit in November 2022, saying, "Peace and stability in the Indo-Pacific region directly affect our survival and prosperity."

 Overall

 The Indo-Pacific strategy proposed by the Ministry of Foreign Affairs of South Korea is a 37-page document.
 It is regarded as the country's comprehensive regional strategy and will form a foreign policy for the Indo-Pacific region in the future.
 As emphasized in the report, the target regions for the Indo-Pacific strategy can be understood as the North Pacific, Southeast Asia, South Asia, Africa, and Oceanian countries along the Indian Ocean, Europe, and Latin America.